-Note: Time Out 3 minutes always be given as Discretionary allowances.
+Note: Time Out minutes always be given as Discretionary allowances.

-- 12.7.2 The actual over rate shall be calculated at the end of each innings by the umpires. - 12.7.3 In calculating the actual over rate for the match, allowances shall be given as follows: - 12.7.3.1 The time lost as a result of treatment given to a player by authorized medical personnel on the field of play; - 12.7.3.2 The time lost as a result of a player being required to leave the field as a result of a serious injury; - 12.7.3.3 The time taken for all third umpire referrals and consultations and any umpire or player reviews; - 12.7.3.4 The time lost as a result of time wasting by the batting side; and - 12.7.3.5 The time lost due to all other circumstances that are beyond the control of the fielding side. - 12.7.4 In the event of any time allowances being granted to the fielding team under clause 12.7.3.4 above (time wasting by batting team), then such time shall be deducted from the allowances granted to such batting team in the determination of its over rate.
-The fourth umpire should ensure that the batting captain (if not at the wicket) and the team managers are both aware of any warnings. - 12.7.5 In addition to the allowances as provided for above, - in the case of an innings that has been reduced due to any delay or interruption in play, an additional allowance of 1 minute for every full 3 overs by which the innings is reduced will be granted. - an additional allowance of 1 minute will be given for each of the 6th, 7th, 8th and 9th wickets taken during an innings, except if there is a stoppage in play pursuant to 11.6.4 - 12.7.6 If a batting team is bowled out within the time determined for that innings pursuant to these playing conditions (taking into account all of the time allowances set out above), the fielding side shall be deemed to have complied with the required minimum over rate.
+12.7.2 The actual over rate shall be calculated at the end of each innings by the umpires.

+12.7.3 In calculating the actual over rate for the match, allowances shall be given as follows:

+- 12.7.3.1 The time lost as a result of treatment given to a player by authorized medical personnel on the field of play; - 12.7.3.2 The time lost as a result of a player being required to leave the field as a result of a serious injury; - 12.7.3.3 The time taken for all third umpire referrals and consultations and any umpire or player reviews; - 12.7.3.4 The time lost as a result of time wasting by the batting side; and - 12.7.3.5 The time lost due to all other circumstances that are beyond the control of the fielding side. - 12.7.4 In the event of any time allowances being granted to the fielding team under clause 12.7.3.4 above (time wasting by batting team), then such time shall be deducted from the allowances granted to such batting team in the determination of its over rate.
+The fourth umpire should ensure that the batting captain (if not at the wicket) and the team managers are both aware of any warnings. - 12.7.5 In addition to the allowances as provided for above, - 12.7.5.1 an additional allowance of 1 minute will be given for each of the 6th, 7th, 8th and 9th wickets taken during an innings, except if there is a stoppage in play pursuant to 11.6.4 - 12.7.6 If a batting team is bowled out within the time determined for that innings pursuant to these playing conditions (taking into account all of the time allowances set out above), the fielding side shall be deemed to have complied with the required minimum over rate.